New & Notable Mentions 1.21.23

 “Do we ever really know our children?
 Amber Garza invites readers to untangle the web of a family just like yours—or are they?
 This thriller will have you triple-guessing yourself.” —Eliza Jane Brazier, author of “If I Disappear.”

 In the novel “A Mother Would Know,” Valerie has been forgetting things.
 Her daughter worries about her being on her own in her big Victorian house.
-One rumored to be haunted after a tragedy decades earlier, and truth be told, she is a little lonely.
+One is rumored to be haunted after a tragedy decades earlier, and truth be told, she is a little lonely.

 With few options, she asks her adult son to move home, but it’s not quite the reunion she hoped for.
-Hudson is taciturn, moody and frequently gone.
+Hudson is taciturn, moody, and frequently gone.

 The neighbors already hold a grudge against Hudson, and they aren’t happy about his return.